purpleidea/mgmt/docs/resource-guide.md

 ```

 This is optional, but recommended for any resource that will have a YAML
-accessible struct, and an entry in the `GraphConfig` struct.
-It is not required
+accessible struct.
+It is not required because to do so would mean that
-because to do so would mean that third-party or custom resources (such as those
+third-party or custom resources (such as those someone writes to use with
-someone writes to use with `libmgmt`) would have to implement this needlessly.
+`libmgmt`) would have to implement this needlessly.

 The signature intentionally matches what is required to satisfy the `go-yaml`
 [Unmarshaler](https://godoc.org/gopkg.in/yaml.v2#Unmarshaler) interface.